nawanirakshit/test-notification-colour/README.md

 Send Postman request

-Obseve push notification icon is of different color which was set in Manifest.
+Observe push notification icon is of different color which was set in Manifest.